ST10082027/CMCS/CMCS/readMe.txt

 ABOUT FILE UPLOADS
 =============================================================================================================
 Independent Contractors can attach supporting documents when submitting claims.
-This is optional but allows files such as:
+This is optional but allows files such as: PDF, PNG, JPG, DOCX, XLSX, CSV and TXT.
-PDF, PNG, JPG, DOCX, XLSX, CSV and TXT.
+Uploaded files are stored under:
-Uploaded files are stored under: wwwroot/uploads/claims/[ClaimId] Managers and Corporate Officers can view and download these files.
+Academic Managers and Human Resources can view and download these files.

 =============================================================================================================
 NOTES